 Listen to “You’ve Got Me Where You Want Me”

 Labels from the Rick Smith Collection.
-The third label is the rare Norweigan single.
+The red & pink label disc is the Norweigian edition.
 Thanks, Rick!

 April 19, 1945: Here’s a fun ad from the “Film Daily” trade magazine.